Product

 Why Is My Accounts Receivables Balance Negative?

-The Main Factors That Create Negative A/R Balances
+The Main Factors That Create Negative Accounts Receivable Balances

-Data entry errors can happen if the user forgets to record a payment or enters it in the wrong column on the worksheet.
+Data entry errors can happen if someone in accounting the user forgets to record a payment or enters it in the wrong column on a spreadsheetthe worksheet.
 For example, someone on the A/R team could have transposed numbers, entered a transaction for the wrong account, or extended credit to the wrong account.
 It can also happen when a customer is credited with too much money, leading to an overpayment that is not deducted from their total outstanding balance.

 If a customer makes a prepayment for goods or services, someone may record the amount as part of accounts receivable on the balance sheet.
-But if the amount is not applied to an invoice or deducted from their total outstanding balance, this can lead to a negative account balance in your books.
-For example, a customer might choose to pay when he orders.
+But if the amount is not applied to an invoice or deducted from their total outstanding balance, this can lead to a negative accounts receivable balance in your books.
+For example, a customer might choose to pay when he orders rather than wait for an invoice to be issued.
 If you record this as a debit before generating an invoice, it could create a negative balance.

 Sometimes, companies extend additional credit as compensation or a bonus.
 Failure to communicate this with the A/R team could create a negative balance.
 For example, a customer orders 500 items and receives 450 due to an inventory management error.
 The account manager settles the dispute by extending a credit of $5,000 that the customer can use on the next order.
 Failure to communicate this to the A/R team could create a $5,000 discrepancy in accounting records.